miksturait/merit-money/README.md

 > One of the most awesome momement I look forward to every Monday is to
 > launch the app and see how many kudos I got and
 > for what.
-Reading colleagues’ comments did raise my overall happiness says > one of the developers.
+Reading colleagues’ comments did raise my overall happiness

+says one of the developers.

-Management claims that the solution introduced **a lot more transparency** in the company.
+Management claims that the solution introduced **a lot more transparency** in the company and that it keeps the team ‘glued’.

 ## Development